Worried about the spread of swine flu?

 Join the crowd.

-Florida that kids are being diagnosed with swine flu (also known as the H1N1 virus).
+Already, there are reports coming from schools across Florida that kids are being diagnosed with swine flu (also known as the H1N1 virus).
 And in Georgia, Alaska and Puerto Rico, health officials say swine flu already is widespread.

 The good news is this: Although swine flu is highly contagious, the World Health Organization says it generally causes "very mild illness" in healthy people.